-AREA EXPECTATION FOLLOW-UP/ACTION Student Enrollment - A minimum of 3 courses before 22 attained credits during each semester in which the activity takes place. - A minimum of 2 courses after 22 credits attained.
-Student is ineligible.
-Attendance Must attend all daily classes (assemblies and liturgies are an integral part of our Catholic educational community).
-If student is truant for a class, student may not attend activity that day.
-If a student is absent from classes on the day of the activity, he/she may not attend activity that day.
-Monitor by office and team / club advisor.
-Students with excessive absences shall be withdrawn from a team.
-Academics Student must be passing 3 of 4 classes with a grade no lower than a Level 2 in the 3 passing classes.
-Students who have 3 classes during a semester must have a grade no lower than a Level 2 in all classes.
+AREA EXPECTATION FOLLOW-UP/ACTION Student Enrollment A minimum of 3 courses before 22 attained credits during each semester in which the activity takes place.
+A minimum of 2 courses after 22 credits attained.
+Student is ineligible. (assemblies and liturgies are an integral part of our Catholic educational students wit Monitor by office and team / club advisor.
+Students with excessive absences shall be withdrawn from a team. - Student must be passing 3 of 4 classes with a grade no lower than a Level 2 in the 3 passing classes Students who have 3 classes during a semester must have a grade no lower than a Level 2 in all classes.
 Suspension from activity until significant improvement in marks.
 Behaviour - Students must be in full uniform in order to attend classes Students must follow behavior guidelines as outlined in all sections of the Holy Trinity Code of Human Relations Students must make a reasonable effort to complete all course assignments.
 Review of behavior by administration Any student under legal suspension from school is ineligible for participation in all school related activities, including extra-curricular activities for the duration of the suspension.